All Abilities Inclusion by Andrew Kornylak

 “I thought, ‘My gosh, that just is amazing.
 I’ve got to do it’,” he said.

-Have another resource to share?
+Have an interesting or useful resource or link to share?